Shula Keshet: South Tel Aviv activism

 Levinsky tent protest: During the 2011 Israeli social justice protests, Keshet began the "Roar of the South" protest, establishing a tent encampment in Levinsky Park in South Tel Aviv, mirroring the main tent city of Rothschild Boulevard.
 The purpose was to emphasize that the housing and cost of living protest in the north of the city did not represent the needs and narratives of the south side, and that the middle-class protest could not be considered a collective protest, as it was depicted, and that social justice cannot be achieved without accounting for those most in need.
 The site encompassed protest, community and culture, as events, music, discussion circles, parties and more took place around the clock.
 The police repeatedly dismantled the encampment, and each time, activists rebuilt it.
 The site quickly became a relief center for those in need – it welcomed the homeless of the area, Arab migrant workers needing a place to sleep, African asylum seekers seeking food and shelter, Filipino foreign workers, and more.
 The protest was based on non-violence, and both the residents and activists represented a wide swathe of Israel's social groups: Single mothers, transgender sex workers, Ethiopian Jews, children, the elderly, Mizrahi, Asian, European and so on.
 The encampment remained in place until October 3, 2011, when dozens of police and city inspectors arrived in force to dismantle it a final time.

 Power to the Community: Following a wave of viol2011 Israeli social justice protestsence against African asylum seekers in South Tel Aviv, which also targeted Ethiopian citizens of Israel due to the color of their skin, in 2012 Keshet organized a series of public meetings that brought together veteran residents of Neve Sha'anan and newly arrived asylum seekers.
 The meetings let to the establishment of the organization "Koach LaKehila", or "Power to the Community", a multicultural and inclusive movement to stop the deterioration of the neighborhood and increase its safety.
 The group conducted safety patrols, engaged in dialog, offered relief services to individuals, and held community cultural and protest events.

-Mizrahi Cultural Activism
+Mizrahi cultural activism

 My Heart Is in the East: Keshet founded the Libi BaMizrach (My Heart Is in the East) Coalition in 2009 together with several other Mizrahi activists, as an umbrella group with over 20 member organizations, as well as activists, academics, and artists from Israel and abroad, who have influence or are responsible for cultural, social or political agendas.
 The coalition is the first and only one of its kind in Israel, especially as relates to the Mizrahi struggle.
 Its goal is to be a driving force and effect change in the country, in particular through multicultural dialog, activities at the highest levels of the Ministry of Culture, releasing annual reports on resource distribution, and highlighting and celebrating Mizrahi culture.